 Back at Bede Academy teams competed in volleyball in the sports hall, hockey on the astroturf, netball on the multi-use games area and football on the playing fields.

-Students from Emmanuel College, in Gateshead, The King’s Academy, Coulby Newham and Trinity Academy, Thorne, Doncaster travelled to Blyth for the event, along with, for the first time since joining ESF, students from Joseph Swan Academy, in Gateshead.
+Students from Emmanuel College, in Gateshead, The King’s Academy, Coulby Newham and Trinity Academy, Thorne, Doncaster travelled to Blyth for the event, along with, for the first time since joining ESF, students from Grace College, in Gateshead.

 Emmanuel College students proved they had talent in depth by winning the girls’ cross country, pipping Bede Academy to the tape.
 But in the boys’ competition the places were reversed with Bede taking the top spot.